Abdullah the Butcher: Other media

 Shreve has appeared in Japanese TV commercials for Suntory, Daikin Industries, Denon, and Sapporo Ichiban.
 He also had acting roles in the martial arts action film Roaring Fire, and the prison drama I'm Going to Get You, Elliott Boy.

 Shreve has appeared in 12 video games, debuting in one of the first Appoooh, produced by Sega for Japanese Arcades.
 Shreve has also appeared in Super Star Pro Wrestling, Virtual Pro Wrestling 64, Virtual Pro Wrestling 2: Ōdō Keishō, Fire Pro Wrestling, "WCW vs nWo: World Tour" Fire Pro Wrestling 2, Legends of Wrestling II, King of Colosseum Red, Showdown: Legends of Wrestling, Fire Pro Wrestling Returns and Wrestle Kingdom 2: Pro-Wrestling World War.

 Business endeavors

 Shreve previously owned two restaurants (one in Atlanta, Georgia and one in Japan) called Abdullah the Butcher's House of Ribs and Chinese Food.
 Shreve was often on hand to meet fans and sign autographs.
 It was referenced in the 2006 film ATL during a scene where three characters argue over a local barbecue.
 On July 24, 2016, it was reported that Shreve had closed his restaurant in Atlanta.

+Personal life

+Shreve was hospitalized in July 2024 due to intestinal issues, and a GoFundMe was set up shortly afterwards.

+Shreve was hospitalized with serious health issues in October 2025.